sst/sst/www/docs/snippets/Table.md

 ### Using the full config

-If you wanted to configure each Lambda function separately, you can pass in the [`TableConsumerProps`](#tableconsumerprops).
+Configure each Lambda function separately.

 ```js
 new Table(this, "Notes", {